knselry/knselry.github.io/theories/deltarune/severgrave.markdown

 drop the item 'BlackShard.'
 Given that the gacha scene plays when you enter Dess' code and then step into a doorframe that has awfully similar vibes to the bunker entrance, we can infer that
 <b>what likely happened was Kris entered Dess' code, Dess went/was taken into the bunker, then they "couldn't find their hand"
-while trying to pick up a black shard.</b> I say 'someone' because Kris clearly has both hands and hometown likely isn't technologically or magically advanced enough to be able to replace hands yet.
+while trying to pick up a black shard.</b> I say Dess because Kris clearly has both hands and hometown likely isn't technologically or magically advanced enough to be able to replace hands yet.

 5. Kris covered up something with a tree<br/>